LancerLab/croqtile/Documents/value_numbering_design.md

    VN #4:  +:#2:#3
    VN #5:  #0,#1,#4
 ```
+In this illustration, the number after "VN #" is the value number of an expression.
+I either represents a constant integer value (known at compile time), a symbolic value (like variable 'a', 'b'), or composition of other value numbers.
-Here, value number #0 and #3 represents a reference to constant value, where #1, and #2 represents reference to the integer-typed variable "b" and "c". #4 represents the value number of the addition expression.
-And finally, value number #5 represents the list of values defined by mdspan 'a'.
+Here, value number #0 and #3 represents a reference to constant value, where #1, and #2 represents reference to the integer-typed variable "b" and "c". #4 represents the value of an addition expression, which gives the sum of #2 and #3.
+That is the expression of 'c + 3' when dereferencing all the value numbers.
+And lastly, value number #5 represents the list of values defined by mdspan 'a' symbolically.
 With such a definition, we may translate the indexing operations, e.g. "a(0)", results in value number #0 and thus a constant of 1.

 # Implementations